cysouw/diathesis/text/c07_reflexive.md

 - Ich aale mich in der Sonne.
 - Der Schmutz hatte sich tief in die bröckligen Wände eingefressen.
 - Er schert sich nach Hause.
+- Ich traue mich nicht aus dem Haus.

 #### Notes {.unnumbered}

 The obligatory reflexive verb *sich aufhalten* 'to be located' is possibly distantly related in meaning to the non-reflexive verb *aufhalten* 'to stop something' discussed in [@sec:reflexive-preposition-passive].

+The verb *sich trauen* 'to dare' is obviously related to *trauen* 'to trust', but both the semantic and the syntactic relation between these two does not fit into any other class of reflexive alternations.
+Also in this group it is the odd-one-out as it does not describe a movement.
+Semantically *sich trauen* seems related to the reflexive manner-of-movement diathesis in [@sec:reflexive-manner-of-movement].

 ### [ ND ] Accusative reflexive+dative {#sec:reflexive-obligatory-accusative-sich-dative}